 Statement by Ambassador Byrne Nason at UNSC Briefing on Syria - Chemical Weapons

-I would like to thank High Representative Under-Secretary General Nakamitsu for her briefing today.
+I want like to thank Under-Secretary General Nakamitsu for her briefing today.
 It is good to see her with us.

-My last point really is in responding to the findings of the FFM and IIT on the use of chemical weapons by the Syrian air force in Latmenah in March 2017, the OPCW Executive Council set out in July 2020 the clear actions Syria must take to return to compliance with the CWC.
+My last point really is in responding to the findings of the FFM and IIT on the use of chemical weapons by the Syrian air force in Latmenah in March 2017, the OPCW Executive Council set out clear actions for Syria to take to return to compliance with the CWC.
 Ireland deeply regrets that Syria chose not to act on these.
-We again urge Syria to act immediately to comply with this Decision.
+We would again today urge Syria to act immediately to comply with this Decision.

-Given these circumstances, Ireland will support the proposed decision on Syria at the Conference of States Parties (CSP) to the CWC for its meeting in April.
-In the absence of any action on the part of the Syrian authorities to meet the international community’s concerns, we believe the CSP must take all appropriate actions to address Syria’s non-compliance.
+Given these circumstances, Madam President, Ireland has supported the decision put to the Conference of States Parties (CSP) to the CWC for its meeting in April.
+In the absence of any action on the part of the Syrian authorities to meet the international community’s concerns, we believe that the Conference of States Parties must take all appropriate actions to address Syria’s non-compliance.